Ninja-Vikash/HTML-Mastery-Guide/CHAPTER 8 - Table in HTML/README.md

 We can divide table data into sections.

 <pre>
-&ltthead&gt Used to deploy header part of the table &lttbody&gt Usde to deploy information part of the table
+&ltthead&gt Used to deploy the header part of the table &lttbody&gt Usde to deploy information part of the table
 </pre>

-After creating a table We want to show a heading to describe about the component of the table.
+After creating a table We want to show a heading to describe the component of the table.

 <pre>
-&ltcaption&gt are used to show information like heading of the table
+&ltcaption&gt are used to show information like the heading of the table
 </pre>

-For expanding cells or merge cells we use
+For expanding cells or merging cells we use

 <pre>
-&ltth rowspan="2"&gt for merging two cell in row
-&ltth colspan="2"&gt for merging two cell in column
+&ltth rowspan="2"&gt for merging two cells in a row &ltth colspan="2"&gt for merging two cells in column
 </pre>

-Note : For better understanding I used some simple CSS to make it clear.
+Note: For better understanding, I used some simple CSS to make it clear.